ZJ-Gao/ZJ-Gao.github.io/_posts/2022-11-29-Setup Tensorflow-GPU.md

 # Before We Started

 Deep Learning has been widely applied into Computer Vision tasks like segmentation and object detection.
 There are a lot of things for an non-CS major to learn if you want to deploy them in your field of study.
 As a geologist, learning the algorithms and coding skills can be rewarding and fun.
-However, setting up the device functionally to run deep learning task is sort of painful.
+However, set up the device functionally to run deep learning task is sort of painful.
 It's frustrating when you're eager to try your ideas but your device hasn't ready for that.
 If you have a light task to run, you can use [Goolge Colab](https://colab.research.google.com/), and use their free GPU for a while.
 Nonetheless, when you have a heavy task which needs more than half day to run, it's better to have it run on your own device or upgrade your Google Colab to Pro, so you can sleep well without worrying the runtime in google Colab is interrupted or something.
 I tried several tutorials and always struggled with the compatible issues among the stuff I need to download.
 Here's the one I found which is the easiest and require the least efforts finding compatible versions.
 Modified from [Reference](https://blog.csdn.net/weixin_56197703/article/details/125192385?spm=1001.2014.3001.5506).

 # Overview of My Device